Student Success Center

 How Can The Student Success Center Help?

 When in the UC Student Success Center, there is no limit to what you can achieve.
 We’re ready to help you learn better study habits and better note-taking techniques.
 We’ll even connect you with a tutor for effective one-on-one sessions.
-To make it more convenient for you, the program also offers online or face-to-face workshops, advising, library services, and resources.
+Click here for the current math tutoring schedule which is located in our Math Lab FSC1 Room 111.
+To make it more convenient for you, the center also offers online or face-to-face seminars, advising, academic writing seminars, library services, financial aid sessions and resources.
 Participation is open to anyone who wants help developing time management skills, better study habits or test-taking skills.
 Click below to complete a short questionnaire to let us learn more about your professional/academic goals and needs; stop by FADM 205 or call 605-274-9517 today (Click Here for our Hours)!

 Start a Successful Study Group (Click Here)